great gift idea for that special fancier is a Siegel's Gift

 Ed Minvielle on the road...again!

-Siegel Pigeons prospective travel schedule:
+Siegel Pigeons prospective travel schedule for 2016:

 Texas Center Racing Pigeon Convention -